FTBpro/go-workshop/INSTALL_GO.md

 ## Code Editor

 We recommend [Visual Studio Code][vscode] as it is open source and has Go support.
+(It is also possible to use [goland], there is a free trial for 30 days)

 [Download Visual Studio Code][vscode]